 Branch of Service: Infantry

-He was wounded in action on 17 September 1862.
+He was wounded in the left arm in action on 17 September 1862.

-The remainder of the War:
+The rest of the War

 "He married Mary Bushnell, daughter of Horace Bushnell, on November 6, 1863 and ultimately had twelve children.
 He served as Secretary and Treasurer of Cheney Bros. of South Manchester, Connecticut, and he was a director of many other businesses including banks, railroads, and insurance companies".